 Automation coverage: AI chatbot for career sites, personalized job recommendations, talent CRM with nurture campaigns, internal mobility marketplace, one-way video interviews, talent analytics.

 Pricing: Custom enterprise pricing.
 Minimum contracts typically start around $100,000/year.
-Multi-month implementations are standard.
+Multi-month setup timelines are standard.
 Free trial available (no credit card required).

-The caveat: If you're a Fortune 500 company that needs career site personalization, internal mobility, and CRM in a unified suite, Phenom covers a lot of ground.
-But it's not a sourcing tool or an outreach engine.
-The price tag and implementation timeline make it impractical for teams under 1,000 employees.
+The caveat: If you’re a Fortune 500 company that needs career site personalization, internal mobility, and CRM in a unified suite, Phenom covers a lot of ground.
+Neither a sourcing tool nor an outreach engine, though - it automates talent experience, not candidate discovery.
+At $100K+/yr with multi-month setup, Phenom is impractical for teams under 1,000 employees.

 11. Joveo - Good for Recruitment Marketing Automation

 Joveo is an AI-powered programmatic job advertising platform.
-Its algorithms automatically distribute job ads across the highest-performing channels and optimize spend in real-time.
-It also includes a career site CMS and candidate engagement CRM.
+Algorithms automatically distribute job ads across the highest-performing channels and optimize spend in real-time.
+Career site CMS and a candidate engagement CRM are also included.

 Automation coverage: Programmatic job ad distribution, AI-optimized ad spend, career site builder, candidate engagement CRM, campaign analytics, social media ad automation.